Renier van Tzum

 Renier van Tzum also known as Tzom or Reijnjer van't Zum, (c.
-1600/1606 in Tzum – September 21, 1670 in IJlst), was a merchant/trader and official of the Dutch East India Company (Vereenigde Oost-Indische Compagnie or VOC).
+1600/1606 in Tzum – 21 September 1670 in IJlst), was a merchant/trader and official of the Dutch East India Company (Vereenigde Oost-Indische Compagnie or VOC).

 Biography

 Van Tzum was born in the Frisian village Tzum or Tzom.
 He was the son of Marten Jansz (1575?-1624), a captain in the Admiralty of Friesland.

 His mother died in 1622; two brothers in 1628.

 It is not known when Van Tzum began working for the VOC.
 Van Tzum was sent to Siam in 1629.
-In 1636 he went on a boat ride on Chao Phraya River with his colleagues.
+In 1636 he went on a boat ride on the Chao Phraya River with his colleagues.
 When Jeremias van Vliet left the factory in 1641, Van Tzum was nominated to succeed him, but first in 1643 he was appointed chief factor.
 He collaborated with Anthonie van Diemen in Batavia, Johan van Twist in Dutch Malacca, Maximiliaan le Maire and François Caron in Formosa, Jan van Elseracq on Deshima and the factors in Persia and at the Coromandel Coast.
 Van Tzum pretended to be sick when invited by the king.